 Before you travel to Vermont – Do This

 Prepare for the Weather: Vermont winters are no joke.
-While this is what makes invigorating winter activities like skiing and snowboarding a reality, remember to pack well and keep warm if you’re travelling in the colder months.
+While this is what makes invigorating winter activities like skiing and snowboarding a reality, remember to pack well and keep warm if you’re traveling in the colder months.

-Plan a Visit to Lake Champlain: It is incredibly easy to get lost in the state’s lush greenery and fall foliage, but if you are going to Vermont for a vacation, do not forget to book a couple of days close to the gorgeous Lake Champlain.
+Plan a Visit to Lake Champlain: it is incredibly easy to get lost in the state’s lush greenery and fall foliage, but if you are going to Vermont for a vacation, do not forget to book a couple of days close to the gorgeous Lake Champlain.
 It is not a destination to be missed.

-Prepare for the Great Outdoors: Apart from the sweeter things of life like Ben & Jerry’s and sinfully delicious maple syrup, Vermont is a state that pushes you to go out and explore.
+Prepare for the Great Outdoors: apart from the sweeter things of life like Ben & Jerry’s and sinfully delicious maple syrup, Vermont is a state that pushes you to go out and explore.
 Remember to prepare yourself beforehand for strenuous physical activities like hiking by keeping yourself hydrated and indulging in physical activity before your travels to get in proper shape for the experience.

 Most importantly, travel smart by purchasing travel insurance coverage for a carefree vacation in Vermont.
 Enter some basic information about your trip, and take the time to carefully compare your options.
 Then, select the plan that best matches the needs of your trip.